-Eyelid surgery, also known as Blepharoplasty, can be a medical necessity but in most cases, it is performed as a cosmetic procedure.
+Eyelid surgery, also known as Blepharoplasty, can be a medical necessity but, it is also performed as a cosmetic procedure.
 If you have “droopy eyelids” or “bags under your eyes” you can consider cosmetic surgery to rejuvenate your eyes.
-With more than 12 years of experience performing cosmetic procedures, Dr. Linda Vu can let you know if you would benefit from this type of surgery.
+With more than 18 years of experience performing cosmetic eye surgery, Dr. Linda Vu can let you know if you would benefit from this type of surgery.
 During your FREE Eyelid consultation, Dr. Vu can answer any questions you may have about the procedure.

 Dr. Vu is a board certified ophthalmologist and experienced Los Angeles eye surgeon who will perform a number of exams and discuss your goals with you so that you can make the best decision for yourself.
 During your free eyelid consultation, Dr. Vu can answer any questions you may have about this type of eye surgery.

 This procedure can give a more youthful appearance to an otherwise older, more tired looking face.
 Blepharoplasty is intended to improve your appearance and your self-confidence, but it will not necessarily change your looks to match your “ideal.”
+The goal is to still look like yourself.
+Only better.
 You will however, appear younger and more alert.
-If the lids are loose enough to block your vision, removing excess tissue from the upper eyelids, lower eyelids, or both may improve how you see.
+If the lids are loose enough to block your vision, removing excess tissue from the upper eyelids, lower eyelids, or both, may improve how you see.

 - Baggy or puffy upper eyelids